José Vincente de Valera

 José de Valera (September 26, 1822 – January 16, 1899) was a high-ranking Spanish military figure who distinguished himself in Cuba's Ten Years' War.

 Early life

 José Vincente de Valera y Álvarez, born in 1822 in San Cristóbal, Dominican Republic, was described as a Dominican "mulatto".
 His lineage traces back to Juan de Valera Saldaña, former Captain of the Royal Spanish Army during the 17th century.

-He was the godfather of Cuban General Máximo Gómez, who had previously been a cavalry officer in the Spanish Army in the Dominican Republic before joining the Cuban independence movement.
+He was the godfather of Cuban General Máximo Gómez, who had previously been a cavalry officer in the Spanish Army in Santo Domingo before joining the Cuban independence movement.

 Dominican Restoration War

-During the Dominican Restoration War between 1863 and 1863, Lieutenant Colonel José de Valera served under the corps of Lieutenant Colonel Chief of Staff Valeriano Weyler in the Spanish Army.
+During the Dominican Restoration War between 1863 and 1865, Lieutenant Colonel José de Valera served under the corps of Lieutenant Colonel Chief of Staff Valeriano Weyler in the Spanish Army.
 He was the First Chief of the 2nd Battalion of Cuba.
 Spanish troops evacuated from the Dominican Republic in the summer of 1865 and arrived in Cuba following the Santo Domingo campaign.